 Authorized Units .
-A total of 63,750,000 units may be issued under the Profits Interests Plan.
+A total of 63,750,000 units may be issued under the Profits Interests Plan, less the number of issued and outstanding Series C units of our company.
 To the extent that a participant's units lapse or the rights of the participant terminate, such units will again be available for grant under the Profits Interests Plan.